-Katie Marovitch premiered the second season of Dimension 20: On a Bus on April 2, 2026, marking a serious expansion of the satirical series on the Dropout platform.
+Katie Marovitch premiered the second season of Dimension 20: On a Bus marking a serious expansion of the satirical series on the Dropout platform.
+The timeline was fixed to April 2, 2026.
 Originally pitched as a chaotic parody during a Game Changer episode titled Fool's Gold, the concept has grown into a meaningful fixture within the Actual Play media space.
-Viral momentum drove this development after the initial video pitch generated more than 6 million views across various social media channels.
-Dropout leadership greenlit a full follow-up project to satisfy a vocal digital audience.
+The new season arrived with an existing fan base.
+By March 12, 2026, Dimension 20’s Bus season had become a campaign-driven streaming release.

 Marovitch reflected on the high scores during a recent interview, noting her frustration with the few users who provided an eight out of ten rating.
 She joked that those specific individuals should identify themselves to face her Dragon Master wrath.
 Preparation for the second season involved advice from Mulligan, who provided guidance on how to maintain the character of a know-nothing leader.
 Despite the coaching, the core of the performance relies on the inherent confidence Marovitch gains from her wardrobe.
 She utilizes a sexy Legolas elf costume to anchor her presence at the head of the table.